Tiffolin/Tiffolin/README.md

 # Portfolio
-## Overview
+**Access the live site** [Here](http://www.tiffolin.com)

-Snowboard enthusist & Full-Stack Web Developer.
+#### Snowboard enthusiast & Full-Stack Web Developer.
 Incorporates ideas from various cultures into creative solutions to suit the global audience of today.

-**Access the live site** [Here](http://www.tiffolin.com)

 ## Technologies and Libraries